dotnet/roslyn/docs/features/refout.md

 ## API changes

 ### Command-line
-Two mutually exclusive command-line parameters will be added:
+Two mutually exclusive command-line parameters will be added to `csc.exe` and `vbc.exe`:
 - `/refout`
 - `/refonly`